 A secure pension

 Your pension is calculated each Scheme year and is based on your pensionable pay.
 The Scheme year ends on 31 March.
-At the end of each year, your pension is adjusted in line with changes in the cost of living.
+In the April following the end of each year, your pension is adjusted in line with changes in the cost of living.
 You can read more about how your pension is worked out in the next section How your L G P S benefits are worked out.